Ecocoder0711/Ecocoder0711/README.md

 ## 🧑‍💻 About Me

 Hello!
-I’m Saksham, a highly motivated and curious Computer Science undergrad currently in my second year at **University of Petroleum and Energy Studies (UPES)**.
-I’m passionate about building cool tech, solving real-world problems through code, and continuously learning new technologies that make development faster, smarter, and cleaner.
+I’m Saksham, a highly motivated and curious Computer Science undergrad currently pursuing my 2nd year at **University of Petroleum and Energy Studies (UPES)**.
+I’m passionate about building innovative tech solutions, solving real-world problems through code, and continuously exploring technologies that enhance development speed, efficiency, and code quality.

 ### 🎯 My Mission:
 To become a full-stack developer and contribute meaningfully to the open-source community while growing as a professional coder.